 - Different Types Of Electric Cars: A Short Guide

 - Electric Cars and Vehicles: Pros, Cons And Myths

 - What Is Regenerative Braking In Electric Cars

-The Jaguar plug-in compact electric SUV has a 15 kWh EV battery with a WLTP zero-emission electric range of 34 miles.
-Depending on driving style, weather condition and the services used in the e-SUV, expect a real world range closer to 29 miles.
-However, that would be more than sufficient for most daily commutes using the EV battery i.e. driving emission-free and also saving money (the running cost per mile of an EV is far lower than a petrol or diesel car).
+The Jaguar compact electric SUV has a 90 kWh EV battery with a WLTP zero-emission electric range of 286 miles.
+Depending on driving style, weather conditions and the services used in the e-SUV, expect a real world range closer to 260 miles.
+However, that would be more than sufficient for most commutes, day and weekend trips.
 Depending on the cost of electricity, the cost per mile for driving on electric can be as low as 3 pence per mile.
 Bottom-line driving on electric miles is both cost efficient and eco-friendly!

-The Jaguar PHEV is practical and versatile without compromising on quality and comfort.
+The Jaguar BEV is practical and versatile without compromising on quality and comfort.
 The rear seats are comfortable for adults, with ample legroom and headroom and appropriate for most family requirements, to include, school runs, family outings, grocery shopping and a lot more!
-The interior quality of the plug-in electric SUV is high and driving is a pleasure.
+The interior quality of the pure electric SUV is high and driving is a pleasure.

 |At A Glance|